ibm-cloud-docs/subnets/about.md

 10.0.0.7 - Usable by device
 ```

-Thus, if a server has IP address 10.0.0.13, and you routed 10.0.0.0/30 statically to 10.0.0.13, that server can now bind four additional IP addresses, receiving traffic on each individually.
-It is important to understand that Network Address Translation (NAT) is not performed for any of the addresses provided.
+Thus, if a server has IP address 10.0.0.13, and you routed 10.0.0.0/30 statically to 10.0.0.13, that server can now bind four more IP addresses, receiving traffic on each individually.
+It is important to understand that Network Address Translation (NAT) is not done for any of the addresses provided.
 Each address can be used natively on servers, and thus each can be used for discrete purposes.

 The following IP addresses are eligible as route targets for static subnets within the same data center: